Your partner for seamless WEEE compliance under the ElektroG

 According to the ElektroG, “initial distribution” means placing electrical and electronic equipment (EEE) on the German market for the first time.

-You are considered an initial distributor:
+You are considered an initial distributor

-- If you produce, design or have other companies produce equipment under your name and brand, and place it on the market for the first time (producers).
+• if you produce, design or have other companies produce equipment under your name and brand, and place it on the market for the first time (producers),

-- If you place equipment from another producer on the market for the first time under your name or brand.
+• if you place equipment from another producer on the market for the first time under your name or brand,

-- If you place foreign equipment on the German market (importer).
+• if you place foreign equipment on the German market (importer),

-- If you are based outside Germany and are offering your equipment via distance sales (online shops and mail-order companies).
+• or if you are based outside Germany and are offering your equipment via distance sales (online shops and mail-order companies).

 Comply with your EPR under ElektroG with Noventiz